robertlarkins/math-and-code-tricks/EntityFramework/Migrations.md

 	}
 }
 ```
+In the sql code remember to double quote table and column names that need it, such as if they are uppercase, or are keywords.

 Then run `Update-Database` to apply the migration.

 Alternatively, you can go to the database and apply the conversion directly, but this is not desirable as